+- John Pilgerrenowned investigative journalist and documentary filmmaker who has spent the better part of his life documenting the destructive footprint of American empire and the resistance it has met.
+He’s made over 50 documentaries and is the author, most recently, of Freedom Next Time: Resisting the Empire, which looks at ongoing struggles in Afghanistan, Diego Garcia, India, Palestine and South Africa.

 The renowned investigative journalist and documentary filmmaker John Pilger has spent the better part of his life documenting American empire and the resistance it has met.
-Pilger has made over fifty documentaries and is the author, most recently, of "Freedom Next Time: Resisting the Empire," which looks at ongoing struggles in Afghanistan, Diego Garcia, India, Palestine, and South Africa.
-Pilger joins us for the hour to play excerpts of his documentaries and speak of the struggles he has covered.[includes rush transcript]
+Pilger has made over 50 documentaries and is the author, most recently, of “Freedom Next Time: Resisting the Empire,” which looks at ongoing struggles in Afghanistan, Diego Garcia, India, Palestine and South Africa.
+Pilger joins us for the hour to play excerpts of his documentaries and speak of the struggles he has covered. [includes rush transcript]

-Today, we spend the hour with John Pilger, a reknowned investigative journalist and documentary filmmaker who can tie all of this together.
+AMY GOODMAN: Today we spend the hour with John Pilger, an award-winning, renowned investigative journalist, author, documentary filmmaker, who can tie all of this together.
 He has spent the better part of his life documenting the destructive footprint of American empire and the resistance it has met.
-Pilger has made over fifty documentaries and is the author, most recently, of “Freedom Next Time: Resisting the Empire,” which looks at ongoing struggles in Afghanistan, Diego Garcia, India, Palestine, and South Africa.

-AMY GOODMAN: Today we spend the hour with John Pilger, and award-winning renowned investigative journalist, author, documentary filmmaker, who can tie all this together.
-He has spent the better part of his life documenting the destructive footprint of American empire and the resistance it has met.
 John Pilger has made 57 documentaries.
-He is the author most recently of the book Freedom Next Time: Resisting the Empire, which looks at ongoing struggles in Afghanistan, Diego Garcia, India, Palestine, and South Africa.
-Welcome to Democracy Now!, John.
-It is nice to have you on this side of the Atlantic.
+He is the author, most recently, of the book Freedom Next Time: Resisting the Empire, which looks at ongoing struggles in Afghanistan, Diego Garcia, India, Palestine, South Africa.

 JOHN PILGER: Thank you.
 Good to be here.